Sep 10, 2021

 Losing Illusions: The Teachings of Rinzai Gigen

 “If you meet the Buddha, kill the Buddha”.
-The writings of the Zen masters are full of stories and phrases like this.
-So what are we to make of such statements when so much praise and reverence is devoted to the Buddha?
-Michael O'Neil investigates.
+What are we to make of such statements when so much praise and reverence is devoted to the Buddha?

 ©